-More recent scholarship extends the American Renaissance to include women, African American, and Native American authors with a related emphasis on cultural and historical issues that are compatible with Romantic ideals of equality, progress, individualism, desire, etc.
+Scholarship since the 1970s extends the American Renaissance to include women, African American, and Native American authors with a related emphasis on cultural and historical issues that are compatible with Romantic ideals of equality, progress, individualism, desire, etc.

 Literary and Cultural Studies

 American authors first appear on world stage as equals or near-equals to European writers.